fletchly/genius/README.md

 | `genius.ask` | `true`  | Allow players to make requests to genius |

 ## Configuration
-The default configuration is pretty-much plug-and-play if you are running Ollama on your server.
+The default configuration is pretty much plug-and-play if you are running Ollama on your server.
 If you are running ollama in the cloud, you will need to obtain an API key.
 Visit the [wiki](https://github.com/fletchly/genius/wiki/Configuration) for an in-depth explanation.